cainesmckoy/bfcsc-scoring/README.md

 +team2check.php handles team 2 scoring
 +team3check.php handles team 3 scoring

-the duplicate files handles <b>get and post</b> request for scoring machines
+-the duplicate files handles <b>get and post</b> request for scoring machines

 +to add more teams check(2/3).php need to be duplicated also

++display only check(2/3).php for corrisponding teams to show live updates

-*not built with security in mind sadly currently running on 777 permissions in /var/www/html owner of most files is www-data, this is most secure (future revisions; secure files) nothing to particuarly attack either -ignore index.html file
+*not built with security in mind sadly (flooding or spoofing possibly?)

++currently running on 777 permissions in /var/www/html, not secure +owner of most files is www-data, this is most secure
+    -future revisions; secure files.
+            -however there is nothing to directly attack either to my knowledge

+-ignore index.html file ( then delete it)

 ------------------------
 scoring engine minutia